jiasong18/Ant-Media-Server-Wiki/Scaling-and-Load-Balancing.md

 To run Ant Media Server in Clustering please follow these steps.

 ## 1. Installing Database(MongoDB)
 You can install MongoDB to an instance or even you can make cluster installation for MongoDB.
-In this documentation, we explain how to install MongoDB to a Ubuntu 16.04 box.
+In this documentation, we explain how to install MongoDB to a Ubuntu 16.04 and Ubuntu 18.04

 * Connect your instance and Run the following commands in the shell
 ```